 Background

-Above ground fuel tanks can become unsafe when the tank or its structure (including height access systems) are impacted by a vehicle, plant or farm machinery, become damaged or severely corroded.
+Above-ground fuel tanks can become unsafe when the tank or its structure, including ladders and platforms, are impacted by a vehicle, plant or farm machinery or become damaged through corrosion.
 Spills or leaks from fuel tanks can also present health, safety and environmental hazards.

 Check your tank is safe